What is infertility?

 Your doctor will do a physical exam to look for signs of low testosterone or other conditions that affect fertility (such as small or missing testes).
 You also will have a semen analysis (often more than one) to look at the quantity, movement, and shape of the sperm.
 Blood tests look for hormone deficiency.

 Also, your doctor might do a scrotal or transrectal ultrasound.
 This imaging test is to look for enlarged veins around the testes, tumors, or a blockage in the vas deferens.

 Your partner should have a medical history and full evaluation done at the same time.
 This will give you a complete picture of your ability as a couple to have children.

 Treatment for male infertility depends on the cause.

 Surgery.
 Surgery can repair a blockage in the sperm transport system.
-Vasectomy can be surgically reversed in up to 85% of cases, but many men remain infertile even after the blockage is fixed.
-Other types of blockage (such as those caused by past infections) can be harder to treat.
+Vasectomy can be surgically reversed in up to 85 percent of cases, but many men remain infertile even after the blockage is fixed (other types of blockage such as those caused by past infections can be harder to treat).
+Repair of varicoceles is more likely to bring back fertility if the veins are large and if the repair is done before any long-term damage.
 Surgery also can repair varicoceles, but it may not restore fertility.
-Repair of varicoceles is more likely to bring back fertility if the veins are large and if the repair is done before any long-term damage.

 Hormone therapy.
-If the cause is hormonal, treatment with hormone injections (LH and FSH) is usually successful.
+If the cause is due to low testosterone, treatment with hormone injections (LH and FSH) is usually successful.
 However, it may take a year or longer of hormone therapy to get enough sperm production and bring back fertility.